Kapadiatathya/HRM_Data_Analysis/README.md

 # HRM Data Analysis Dashboard

-This repository contains a Human Resource Management (HRM) data analysis dashboard created using PowerBI.
-The dashboard provides insights into various HR metrics and helps in making data-driven decisions.
+This repository contains a Halifax Regional Municipality (HRM) data analysis dashboard created using PowerBI.
+The dashboard provides insights into various HRM metrics and helps in making data-driven decisions.

 ## Dashboard Overview

-The dashboard consists of multiple screens, each focusing on different aspects of HR data.
+The dashboard consists of multiple screens, each focusing on different aspects of HRM data.
 Below are the screenshots of the dashboard:

 ### Menu Page
 ![MenuPage.png](https://github.com/Kapadiatathya/HRM_Data_Analysis/blob/main/MenuPage.png)